High-speed rail in Europe: Crossing the Alps

 The north–south axis has been improved by the Swiss NRLA project already in 2007 with the Lötschberg Base Tunnel and in 2016 with the currently world's longest railway tunnel, the Gotthard Base Tunnel.

 Further international links between Italy and France, Switzerland, Austria and Slovenia are under way.
 These links all incorporate extensive new tunnelling under the Alps.
 European Union funding has already been approved for the Turin–Lyon high-speed railway, which will connect the TGV and TAV networks, and for a link with Slovenia.
 In Slovenia, Pendolino-based trainsets are operated by Slovenian Railways as the InterCitySlovenija.
 Trains connect the capital Ljubljana with Maribor and also with Koper in the summer months.
 One unit operated as EC Casanova on the line Ljubljana–Venice, but this service was discontinued in April 2008.

 Between Austria and Italy, the Brenner Base Tunnel is being constructed to upgrade the Berlin–Palermo railway axis.

+Paris to Berlin

+A new service linking Paris and Berlin launched on December 16, 2024.
+It runs between Paris Gare de L’Est and Berlin Hauptbahnhof, stopping in Strasbourg, Karlsruhe, and Frankfurt Süd, and takes about eight hours for the 1240-kilometre (770 mi) journey, averaging 155 km/h (96 mi/h).
+The operators of the route are SNCF and Deutsche Bahn.
+In 2026, a second daily service was being considered, with the original service averaging 80% occupancy, with 75% of passengers making the entire journey.